Replacing or repairing TR-808 switches and pots

 There's no way of repairing

-are definitely required.
+were highly desirable.
 However, if someone installs a complete

 new board, this means they have an old board with at least some good